stephengold/Garrett/README.md

 Applications have been created to test and demonstrate certain features of Garrett.
-The following apps are found in the GarrettExamples sub-project:
+The following apps are found in the GarrettExamples subproject:

 ### HelloGarrett